-Along with the usual wide range of branded clothing and accessories, we also have several specialist departments: Blues the Ski Shop, Run 4 It (running shoe experts), boot fittings plus Alpine Bikes (with Scotland’s dedicated TREK store and Project One retailer).
+Along with the usual wide range of branded clothing and accessories, we also have several specialist departments: Blues the Ski Shop, a dedicated boot room, plus a massive Alpine Bikes area featuring Scotland's only TREK store and Project One retailer.

 If this isn’t enough, there’s also the expert knowledge of our staff.
 We’re all mad about the outdoors and – along with using products ourselves when we’re on the hills – we’re also trained directly by our suppliers.
 So have a wander, grab a cuppa in the café and have a chat with us about your upcoming adventures.
 We look forward to seeing you soon at GOE!

 I’ve worked for Tiso for 21 years.
 I started in Stirling as a general sales assistant, then worked up the manager’s posts… and then came to GOE as a new challenge.

 I’m not as active in the outdoors as I used to be, but I have a history with hillwalking, the Scouts, running, tennis… that kind of thing!
 Having an interest in the outdoors certainly helps to liaise with both the public and staff members.
 An outgoing personality means that I find it fairly easy to talk to people.

 Scotland’s weather and people make it so special.
 The people make Scotland.
 And the weather – well, we expect it to be poor, but when it’s nice it shows off the country in its best light!

 I’ve been in the company twice, and was a shop manager beforehand in the Tiso London Selfridges store.
 Then I returned to Glasgow and have been here for 5 years.